Let’s start with the obvious: who can name the movie?

 Nor has this uncanny experience happened for the last time.
 And the story that accompanied this photograph in the New York Times is one reason why we will continue to experience large-scale disasters.
 To see why, we can begin by noting that photo had two captions: One was the small credit off to one side that said “Catastrophe” and then provided the literal details of what, where, and when.
 The other was the large headline running the length of the huge photo filling the space above the fold: “Taking Lessons From What Went Wrong.”
 Catastrophes, it turns out, have silver linings, as they are a spur to technological progress.
 The rest of the article embroiders this idea, while also contrasting”engineers”–who agree such lessons are inevitable and valuable–against “environmentalists”–who apparently are not engineers and argue for discarding risky technologies rather than allowing them to “evolve.”
 Unfortunately, “The history of technology suggests that such an end is unlikely.
 Devices fall out of favor, but seldom if ever get abolished by design.”
 With science, nature, and history on the side of the engineers, and a subtle association of environmentalism with the creationism and intelligent design movements, this one is a no brainer.

-I could write a book about this article, as it is a line-by-line case study in ideological rationalization.
-That’s not feasible at the moment, so let’s just back up a bit and then take another look at the photograph.
-The article is, of course, absolutely right: that is exactly how engineering works, and well it should.
+I could write a book about this article, as it is a line-by-line case study in ideological rationalization, and in self-contradiction.
+That’s not feasible at the moment, so let’s just back up a bit and then take another look.
+The article is, of course, absolutely right: engineering works by learning from its failures, and well it should.
 But we knew that, right?
-The problem is that the Times is advocating that the society do exactly what the engineers are not going to do: “‘You don’t want to let a good crisis go to waste.'”
-If the lesson to be learned is that technology is always getting safer, then the crisis has been wasted.
-If all of the corporate and regulatory decisions that created the disaster–decisions that were made by neither engineers nor environmentalists–are hidden behind a screen of merely technical adaptation, the crisis will have been wasted.
-And that is exactly what the Times is promoting.
+The problem is that the Times also is claiming that “‘You don’t want to let a good crisis go to waste,'” but that is exactly what the oil companies–and the Times–are avoiding.
+If the lesson to be learned is that technology is always getting safer, and if all of the corporate and regulatory decisions that created the disaster–decisions that were made by neither engineers nor environmentalists–are hidden behind a screen of merely technical adaptation, the crisis will have been wasted.

 Ironically, the story ends by quoting yet another expert, who intones, “‘It’s like our personal lives, . . .
 Failure can force us to make hard decisions.”
 And that is exactly how it is not like our personal lives, as all the hard decisions are being ducked.
 And so we might as well go to the movies.